martinivanalfonso/wonderq/README.md

 * Atomic: messages are delivered only once to a consumer
 * High Performance: Send/receive 10000+ messages per second on an average machine
 * Linked List Structure: Fast operations O(1) to remove an add a message to the queue.
-* Visibility timeout for messages that are received but not proccesed (requires a worker for checking)
+* Visibility timeout for messages that are received but not proccesed
 * RESTful interface
 * Test Coverage